awilli1186/wee-website/content/generator/config/sections.md

 ---code|label:Data---

-Any custom data that you may need for a section can be stored in the data key.
+Any custom data that you may need for a section can be stored in the data object.

 ```javascript
 "data": {